xtuml/bridgepoint/doc-internal/notes/114_x_build_exe_dnt.md

   reason is that Strawberry Perl has made the design decision to include a lot of perl modules into the EXEs it creates to increase the likelyhood that most scripts the user creates will work out of the box.
 ActivePerl is much more judicious in the modules it includes.
+The PAR FAQ [4] talks about this and gives some user suggestions for reducing the file size.

   I modified the EXE created by each to output the %INC hash that lists what modules are included in the compiled EXE.
 I spent a little time trying to